Helena woman returning to Ukraine to bring medical supplies

 A woman from a Helena-based charity said she is en route once again to war-torn Ukraine to provide medical aid.

 Valerie Hellermann said in an email Monday night that Hands on Global has a team of five planning to meet in Budapest, Hungary.
-She was planning on being en route on Tuesday.
+She departed Tuesday.

 They will be met by a Ukrainian driver and taken to the Slovakia -Ukraine border and cross there, she said.